Telluride Travel Guide

 Shopping

 For those who regard shopping as an essential part of a fun holiday, Telluride and Mountain Village have great pleasure in store.
 The element of surprise is what makes shopping in the pedestrianised town centres so enjoyable, because browsing among the numerous speciality shops and one-of-a-kind boutiques will turn up some interesting and unique buys.
 The resort is largely devoid of the regular chain retailers, outlet stores and strip malls.
-Instead it is packed with galleries of original art and sculpture, gift and jewellery stores sporting hidden treasures, antique stores, trendy clothing boutiques, and of course a host of sports shops with the latest gear and equipment.
+Instead it's packed with galleries of original art and sculpture, gift and jewellery stores sporting hidden treasures, antique stores, trendy clothing boutiques, and of course a host of sports shops with the latest gear and equipment.

 Restaurants